Graduate Admissions

 Admission Criteria

-An applicant must meet ONE of the following Grade Point Average (GPA) standards to be eligible for academic admission consideration to the School of Graduate Studies:
+An applicant must meet one of the following GPA standards to be eligible for academic admission consideration to the School of Graduate Studies:

 1. Possess at least an overall 2.75 GPA (4.0 scale) in your previous undergraduate work.